angular/angular/aio/content/guide/router-tutorial.md

 By adding the `routerLinkActive` directive, you inform your application to apply a specific CSS class to the active route.
 In this tutorial, that CSS class is `activebutton`, but you could use any class that you want.

+Note that we are also specifying a value for the `routerLinkActive`'s `ariaCurrentWhenActive`.
+This makes sure that visually impaired users (which may not perceive the different styling being applied) can also identify the active button.
+For more information see the Accessibility Best Practices [Active links identification section](/guide/accessibility#active-links-identification).
 ## Adding a redirect

 In this step of the tutorial, you add a route that redirects the user to display the `/heroes-list` component.